Ahom religion: Scriptures

-The religious aspects are inscribed in scriptures written in Ahom language in a kind of barks known as in Xasi Bark.
-Ahom religion has various manuscripts on Divination, Prognostics, khwan calling, incantation, Phralung.
+The religious aspects are inscribed in scriptures written in the Ahom language on a kind of bark known as xasi.
+Ahom religion has various manuscripts on divination, prognostication, khwan calling, incantation, and Phralung.
 The three priestly clans (Mo'sam, Mo'hung, Mo'Plong) widely use these scripts.
 Some prayer scripts are known as Ban-Seng were found from Habung.
 Some of them were brought from Yunnan, China.

 Rituals

 The Ahom religion is based on rituals, and there are two types of rituals: Ban-Phi that involve animal sacrifice and Phuralung that forbids animal sacrifice.
 Rituals could also be performed at the household level or at the communal level.